2936832655luoyu/Mindustry.Trace-day/README.md

 2. Stock up on basic materials & code frameworks for future "campaign map production" and "texture redrawing" (slowly build up reserves on weekends, then speed up when more members are available)

 <span style="color: #795548;">### 💡 For Developers</span>
 This mod’s code is open-source — feel free to "copy our homework" and learn from it ("code referencing" is totally allowed)!
-We’re not "tech secret-hoarders", and we’re also happy to chat about tech on weekends～
+For technical communication needs, join the Feedback QQ Group <span style="color: #4CAF50;">[1040496356](https://qm.qq.com/q/bc1gdBPbEc)</span> — we can chat about tech together on weekends too～